php-mock/php-mock/README.md

 # About PHP-Mock

-PHP-Mock is a testing library which mocks non deterministic PHP functions like `time()` or `rand()`.
+PHP-Mock is a testing library which mocks non deterministic built-in PHP functions like `time()` or `rand()`.
 This is achived by [PHP's namespace fallback policy](http://php.net/manual/en/language.namespaces.fallback.php):

 > For functions […], PHP will fall back to global functions […] if a